mathprovgit/search_file/README.md

 # search_file
-look for file containing certain characters
+look up for file containing certain characters in your Computer